Tusk-Bilasimo/Squares-and-Roots/README.md

 For all perfect squares
 n² = the sum of all odd integers beginning from 1 up to the index value of n

 While it is easy to calculate the n², finding the √n is more difficult.
-But since n is considerably smaller than n² it is a useful way to find the root of the smaller perfect squares, to do this:-
+But since n is considerably smaller than n² it is a useful way to find the root of the smaller perfect squares.
+Like this:-

 Make an index   		      1, 2, 3,  4,   5,   6,   7,  8,  9,  10,  11,  12,  13......